clicknium/clicknium-docs/doc/concepts/uia.md

 ## Overview

 Clicknium UIA automation is based on Microsoft UI Automation, supply recording function, generate locator and all operations on one element.
-During recording, if you choose the windows application, such as notepad, calculator, some ERP client applications, clicknium will use UIA automation to record the element.
+During recording, if you choose the Windows application, such as notepad, calculator, some ERP client applications, clicknium will use UIA automation to record the element.

 ## Locator attributes
 You can get [locator](locator.md) concept first, for UIA automation, the attributes defined are as the following: